sisihagen/website/content/en/blog/2019/12/friday-against-future.md

 title: "Friday against Future"
 date: 2019-12-11
 tags: "Society"
+geo: "Europe"
+draft: false
 shorttext: "At the 'Black Friday', the corporations with allegedly super-cheap offers caught the citizens into the trap."
-draft: false
 lang: en
 cover: "society"
 ---